codesandbox/docs/packages/projects-docs/pages/learn/sandboxes/editors.md

 confirmation.
     </WrapContent>
     <WrapContent>

+Cloud sandboxes run inside a Firecracker MicroVM and utilise memory snapshotting to ensure fast fork time and wake up time.
+They can run anything that you would be able to run in your local environment, including Docker containers.
+You can learn more about how they work [here](/blog/how-we-clone-a-running-vm-in-2-seconds).

+Cloud sandboxes are best used to run backend services, compiled languages and things like databases.

 The Cloud Sandbox Editor contains a set of features to increase the accessibility of complex tools like git, setup, review flows, contributions, and visualizing components.

 Here is an overview of the editor structure: